Head Like a Hole (band): 13

 In 1992, they recorded their first album, 13, at Writhe Studio.
 The band produced it themselves with the assistance of Brent McLachlan (Bailter Space, Gordons).
 One of the singles off the album, Fish Across Face made the New Zealand Top 10, however the video was pulled off air because of a scene where orange juice streamed from Nigel's mouth into Booga's mouth (there happened to be a meningitis outbreak at the time).
-13 remains a fan favorite to this day while the band look at it as a learning curve as they were not really ready to record a full-length album and their only previous recording experience was the 4 track cassette Shitnoise.
+13 remains a fan favourite to this day while the band look at it as a learning curve as they were not really ready to record a full-length album and their only previous recording experience was the 4 track cassette Shitnoise.
 It is a good representation of the band at the time who wore their influences on their sleeve's loudly and proudly.

 Flik Y'Self off Y'Self

 HLAH continued touring the university orientation circuit and in 1993 returned to the studio to record material for a new album.
 The new album was recorded and given the title, Flik Y'Self Off Y'Self.
 It was released in 1994 and supported by two singles as well as The Not Nicomjool EP featuring a remix of the track "Chalkface".
 "Faster Hooves" was released, along with a video which featured Mark and Booga having a western style shoot out with finger guns.
 The other single was "Spanish Goat Dancer".